 For adults with TD for at least three months and history of use of DRBAs, we have moderate certainty that valbenazine provides a comparable, small, or substantial net health benefit.
-However, because of the lack of clear benefit on CGIC scores and the patient reported PGIC scores, as well as the absence of long-term safety data, we cannot definitively rule out the possibility of A SMALL net harm.
+However, because of the lack of clear benefit on CGIC scores and the patient reported PGIC scores, as well as the absence of long-term safety data compared to usual care, we cannot definitively rule out the possibility of a small net harm.
 Therefore, we consider the evidence on valbenazine to be "promising but inconclusive" (P/I).